Also known as: Kingdom Hearts: Final Mix

 - A trailer for Final Fantasy X-2 was added to the main menu, labeled as "Special Movie".
 The "Install" option was also re-added.

-- The difficulty system has been altered, now having 3 difficulties: Beginner, Final Mix, and Proud.
+- The difficulty system has been altered, now having 3 difficulties: Final Mix Beginner, Final Mix Normal, and Final Mix Proud.

 - Multiple new synthesis items and equipment have been added, including new weapons for both Donald (Fantasista) and Goofy (Seven Elements).